 Although very familiar, birds have often seemed strange, sinister and alarming.
 With their ability to fly, they bridged the gap between the earth and the heavens, and superstitions were rife because they were presumed to be linked to the supernatural.
 When There Were Birds draws together many disparate, forgotten strands to present a story that is an intriguing and unexpectedly significant part of our heritage.

-The publication of our book falls in the week that the COP26 conference in Glasgow takes place, 31st October to 12th November 2021.
-This is very fitting, as we try to show how birds once fared in Britain and beyond, with huge numbers that are now inconceivable.
+The publication of our book took place in the same week as the COP26 conference in Glasgow (which was 31st October to 12th November 2021).
+This was very fitting, as we try to show how birds once fared in Britain and beyond, with huge numbers that are now inconceivable.
 It is essential reading for anyone wanting to know the sort of birds and the numbers of birds that it was once possible to experience on an everyday basis, without having to visit specialist nature reserves.

 Most of us can barely imagine the sky being blackened with flocks of birds, or watching a mile or so of rooks heading home to roost, and yet most of us can remember our vehicle windscreens being splattered by insects on long journeys.
 The collapse in insect numbers is of course catastrophic for birds, so we are hoping that When There Were Birds will help draw attention to what has been lost and the fascinating forgotten history of how all kinds of birds once played a role in people’s lives.